 ** Fittings comprise of spares/accessories of Sanitary ware and Bathing Products and include such as Fill Valve Assembly, Flush Valve Assembly, Jets, Dial Trim, Chromatherapy lights.

+*** Flush Valve warranty will not be applicable in case of usage with STP treated water or defects observed due to any other water related impurities.